*** THE RUIN OF BISHOPS' CASTLE IN MUSZYNA ***

 T

 he ruin is located at the top of hill called Baszta or Zamczysko (527 m amsl), about 60 meters above Poprad riverbed.
 Partially reconstructed fragments of curtain walls with ground floor of the eastern tower, where the viewpoint is currently located, have survived to the present day.
 In 2021 a revitalisation of the ruins began, which includes securing existing walls, raising the eastern tower, building a viewing terrace in western part of the courtyard, as well as building a wooden bridge over dry moat.
-For this reason, the castle is temporarily closed (status in 2021).

 THE VIEW FROM THE CASTLE RUINS